 - Making sure the cartridge slot holder moves up and down as it should as you put all the components back into place.

-- Test your console with a cleaned Nintendo Nes game, be sure to check our other tutorial on a Few Tips on How to Clean Your Old Cartridge Video Games.
-This will ensure you games are cleaned to work properly with your new pin connector.
+- Test your console with a cleaned Nintendo NES game, be sure to check our other tutorial on a Few Tips on How to Clean Your Old Cartridge Video Games.
+This will ensure your games are cleaned to work properly with your new pin connector.